piwicode/bandoneon/README.md

   able to print 9 caps per batch.
 - This time the adjustement with the switch is too lose.
-This is confirmed by measurement with a caliper, the outer diameter of $5.6mm$, which is $.1mm$ larger that the previous print with the same inner inner.
+This is confirmed by measurement with a caliper, the outer diameter of $5.6mm$, which is $.1mm$ larger than the previous print with the same inner inner.
 I should reduce the inner diameter to $4.1mm$.
 - Assuming I stick to the .4 header, I should try a thicker sleeve by increasing the outer diameter from $5.6mm$ to $4.1+.04 * 2 * 2 = 5.7mm$